EmilijaSvirsk/Graphs/README.md

 # Graphs

-Exercise to learn graph data structure written in C.
+Exercise to learn graph data structure and Dijsktra algorithm written in C.

 Task:
 There is a given list of roads - city1, city2, distance.
 Find the shortest path from one city to another and its specific length.